-This service is primarily targeted at commercial photographers.
+This service is primarily targeted at commercial photographers and journalists.
 Their platform for selling your images as stock/licensing is top-notch, and none of the other services even compare for that purpose.
 Most of us will never sell stock photos as the market has mostly dried up, but for those of you still working that niche, this is a great place to do it.
 Otherwise, it feels a bit archaic.
 The site design is blah, and the backend is slightly painful to use.
 Top this off with some pretty high commissions, and you have something that is not very exciting for nature photographers.

 The service itself is very nice; it feels modern, streamlined, and easy to use.
 The wall preview feature is a nice touch, along with a new augmented reality app so clients can see your artwork on their wall make this an excellent platform for selling art.
 They have good SEO materials, but you can easily look around to find the same info.
 The support was lackluster once they made the sale.
 I wish ASF would move away from the sleazy business model to get the initial signup; it left a horrible taste in my mouth.
 The high set up fees combined with high yearly costs, and a significant commission on all sales made this a no go for me.
 Some photographers may be able to justify the expense if you are doing art shows or have a gallery already and want to give a great impression/selling experience.
 Still, you are cutting into your profit margins with high commissions.
 If they would move to a standard subscription model without the setup fee, and lower their commissions I would recommend them in a heartbeat and likely still use them myself, but alas.